 As the Operations & Planning Manager, she is responsible for managing all operational aspects of the Association including the management of the operations team.
 Paula is also responsible for overseeing the implementation of the Association’s Strategic Plan and the overall planning structures and processes used by all units of the Association.

-Paula is holds the role of National Children’s Officer, Mandated Person and Data Protection Officer for the LGFA.
+Paula also holds the role of National Children’s Officer, Mandated Person and Data Protection Officer for the LGFA.

 Tel: 01 836 3156